 How to apply for an ITIN?

 One must file Form W-7 with IRS.
 Follow the instructions on IRS website to learn more.

-Note: If you are applying from abroad, IRS also accepts Form W-7 by mail accompanied by ORIGINAL documents or certified copy of the document from the issuing agency that establishes the identity and foreign status of the ITIN applicant.
+If you are applying from abroad, IRS also accepts Form W-7 by mail accompanied by ORIGINAL documents or certified copy of the document from the issuing agency that establishes the identity and foreign status of the ITIN applicant.
 If a foreign passport is submitted, IRS will accept it only if the copy has been properly certified.
 You may certify the copy of your foreign passport with our office at the U.S. Embassy in Tirana by scheduling an online appointment for a notary service.
+You will need to bring the foreign passport.
 The fee for this service is $50.00.